FC Midtjylland: Scouting and developing

-Midtjylland have built a reputation of finding and developing promising talents, and have a highly regarded youth academy.
+Midtjylland employed a strategy of finding and developing talent, with a notable academy.

-In July 2004, Midtjylland was the first Danish club to establish their own football academy, similar to that of French side Nantes.
+In July 2004, Midtjylland was the first Danish club to establish their own football academy, similar to that of French team Nantes.
 The academy attracts players from throughout Denmark, as well as players from FC Ebedei, a partnering club in Nigeria.
 The club has developed a network of over 100 clubs located in the western part of Jutland.

 In 2008, Danish centre-back Simon Kjær, a talent of the academy, was sold to Palermo for a transfer fee of approximately DKK30 million (€4 million).
 In 2010, Sune Kiilerich, another talent of the academy, was sold to Sampdoria, while Winston Reid, an academy product and New Zealand international, was sold to West Ham United for DKK32 million (€4.26 million).
 In 2016, vice-captain Erik Sviatchenko was sold for £1.5 million to Celtic.

-Other notable sales of academy products include Pione Sisto to Celta Vigo, Rasmus Nissen to Ajax, Andreas Poulsen to Borussia Mönchengladbach and Mikkel Duelund to Dynamo Kyiv.
+Other notable sales of academy products include Pione Sisto to Celta Vigo, Rasmus Nissen to Ajax, Andreas Poulsen to Borussia Mönchengladbach, and Mikkel Duelund to Dynamo Kyiv.